liuboning2/liuboning2.github.io/_pages/cv.md

 Work Experience
 ======
-* Assistant Researcher in the Department of Interactive Media, Peng Cheng Laboratory, 2024.09~present
+* Assistant Researcher in the Department of Interactive Media, Pengcheng Laboratory, 2024.09~present
 * Postdoc Researcher in the Department of Automation, Tsinghua University, 2022.07~2024.09